“Do I need to be technical in digital marketing?”Digital marketer

 His blog post “The Myth Of The Non-Technical Marketer” is identical to a manifesto.
 If you’re working in digital, you’re already technical.
 Give it a read to know more about this paradigm shift in the industry.

 Sheets For Marketers contains great articles on automating marketing tasks.
-A haven for Google Sheets and Google Data Studio tutorials and templates.
+A haven for Google Sheets and Looker Studio tutorials and templates.
 The blog feels right at home with marketers who are neck-deep with spreadsheets.

 The blog has templates ranging from on-page SEO, backlink analysis, to web scraping.
 Anyone who is struggling with their marketing reports finds something useful in this blog.